All Collections

 Written by Ben Dharmanandan

 Eventsforce events can be configured to allow bookers to request an invoice when booking tickets.
-When paying by invoice, the registration will be “unpaid” until a payment is entered for that order.
-Event managers can enter payment after receiving payment from a booker, and can also send follow up emails requesting payment for unpaid orders.
+The registration will be “unpaid” when paying by invoice until a payment is entered for that order.
+Event managers can enter payment after receiving payment from a booker and send follow-up emails requesting payment for unpaid orders.

 This article will cover:

-Note: The cost and payment is associated with the ‘booker’, so all payments and requests for payments should be done from the “People > Orders” page.
+Note: The cost and payment are associated with the ‘booker’, so all payments and requests for payments should be made from the “People > Orders” page.

 Entering payments for orders